tonikolaba/BatBat-Game/README.md

 ```

-If you want to play the game on **Windows** (7, 8, 10) the setup file can be found on [BatBat-Setup](https://github.com/tonikolaba/download/tree/master/Windows/BatBat%20Game) and any other information for any error or problem.
+:bookmark_tabs: **If you want to play the game on Windows (7, 8, 10) the setup file can be found on [BatBat-Setup](https://github.com/tonikolaba/download/tree/master/Windows/BatBat%20Game) and any other information for any error or problem.**

 Simply!